 The rule of thumb when deciding what to put into a safe-deposit box is if the following statement applies to the item: “If these documents were lost, I’m in big trouble now.”
 Some people may be reluctant to put items into their boxes because of privacy concerns.
 But such fears are unfounded, as liability concerns keep banks from prying into safe-deposit contents.
 Source

 In the end, I really do recommend that you use a safe deposit box for your valuables and important papers.
-The caveats are to take care of the key, waterproof your items, and only store copies of your papers inside the safe deposit box.
+The takeaways are:

-- Should You Keep Jewelry In A Safe Deposit Box?
+- Should You Keep Jewelry In A Safety Deposit Box?

 - Q&A About Bank Safe Deposit Boxes

-- How To Find Out If A Deceased Persona Had A Safe Deposit Box
+- How To Find Out If A Deceased Persona Had A Safety Deposit Box

-- Should "The Cloud" Be Your Safe Deposit Box?
+- Should “The Cloud” Be Your Safety Deposit Box?

 - Why Valuables In Safe Deposit Boxes Sometimes Get Lost